Hyperbolic surface subgroups of one-ended doubles of free groups: Combinatorial Formulation of Tiling Conjecture

 \end{proof}

-\begin{REM} There is a polynomial-time algorithm to decide whether a list of words in a free group is polygonal~\cite{Kim2009}.
-We note that diskbusting property can also be determined in polynomial time~\cite{Whitehead1936,Stong1997,Stallings1999,RVW2007}. \end{REM}
+\begin{REM} By Lemma~\ref{lem:equiv}, deciding whether a list $U$ of words in a free group is polygonal reduces to a nonnegative integer LP problem; an alternative description of this fact is given by Touikan~\cite{Touikan2010}.
+We note that there is also an algorithm deciding whether $U$ is diskbusting~\cite{Whitehead1936,Stong1997,Stallings1999,RVW2007}. \end{REM}

-A graph is \emph{non-acyclic} if it contains at least one cycle.
-We now restate Tiling Conjecture combinatorially as follows.

-\begin{CON} Let $G=(V,E)$ be a non-acyclic graph with a fixed point free involution $\mu:V\to V$ and a bijection $\sigma_v:\delta(v)\to \delta(\mu(v))$ for every vertex $v$ such that $\lambda(v,\mu(v))=\deg(v)$ and $\sigma_{\mu(v)}=\sigma_v^{-1}$.
-Then there exists a nonempty list of cycles of $G$ such that for each pair of edges $e$ and $f$ incident with a vertex $v$, the number of cycles in the list containing both $e$ and $f$ is equal to the number of cycles in the list containing both $\sigma_{v}(e)$ and $\sigma_{v}(f)$.
-Moreover, the list can be required to contain at least one cycle of length greater than two if $G$ has a connected component which has at least four vertices. \end{CON}

-\begin{PROP} Let $n'>1$.
-Tiling Conjecture holds for all $n=2,\ldots, n'$ if and only if Conjecture~\ref{con} holds for graphs on $2n'$ vertices. \end{PROP} \begin{proof} (Conjecture~\ref{con} $\Rightarrow$ Tiling Conjecture) Let $2\le n\le n'$ and let $U$ be a minimal and diskbusting list of cyclically reduced words in $F_n$.
-If Conjecture \ref{con} holds for $2n'$, then it holds for $2n$ because we can add isolated vertices.
-By Proposition~\ref{prop:whitehead}, the connected graph $W(U)$ is equipped with the fixed point free involution $\mu(v)=v^{-1}$ on $V(W(U))$ and the associated connecting map $\sigma_v$ at each vertex $v$ such that $\lambda(v,\mu(v))=\deg(v)$ and $\sigma_{\mu(v)}=\sigma_v^{-1}$.
-Note that $W(U)$ is non-acyclic; because otherwise $\deg(v)=\lambda(v,\mu(v))\le 1$ for each vertex $v$ and therefore $W(U)$ would be disconnected, as $W(U)$ has at least four vertices.
-The conclusion of Conjecture~\ref{con} along with Lemma~\ref{lem:equiv} implies that $U$ is polygonal.

-(Tiling Conjecture $\Rightarrow$ Conjecture~\ref{con}) We let $G, \mu, \sigma_v$ be as in the hypothesis of Conjecture~\ref{con} such that $|V(G)|=2n'$.
-Let $n=n'$.
-Since for each vertex $v$, $v$ and $\mu(v)$ belong to the same connected component of $G$, we may assume that $G$ is connected by taking a non-acyclic component of $G$.
-If $|V(G)|=2$, then the list of all bigons is a desired collection of cycles.
-So we assume $G$ is connected and $|V(G)|\ge 4$.
-Label the vertices of $G$ as $a_1,a_1^{-1},\ldots, a_n,a_n^{-1}$ so that $a_i^{-1}=\mu(a_i)$.
-Then $G$ can be regarded as the Whitehead graph of a list $U$ of cyclically reduced words in $F_n$.
-Proposition~\ref{prop:whitehead} implies that $U$ is minimal and diskbusting, as well.
-As we are assuming Tiling Conjecture for $F_n$, $U$ is polygonal.
-Lemma~\ref{lem:equiv} completes the proof.\end{proof}

-In Sections~\ref{sec:regular} and~\ref{sec:4vertex}, we will prove Conjecture~\ref{con} for regular graphs and four-vertex graphs, respectively.
-This amounts to proving Tiling Conjecture for $k$-regular lists of words and for rank-two free groups.
+Note that Tiling Conjecture for $n$ is equivalent to Conjecture~\ref{con} for $n$.
+In Sections~\ref{sec:regular} and~\ref{sec:4vertex}, we will prove Conjecture~\ref{con} for $k$-regular lists of words and for rank-two free groups.